Do you feel that your penis is too short or too thin, especially compared to other men?

 If this is something you’re thinking about, it’s a good idea to talk it through with your primary care doctor.
 They can help you understand why surgery isn’t usually recommended, and provide you with advice about safe alternatives.

-A penis extension is a sleeve which you can wear on your penis to increase the girth and/or length.
-Some have different shapes or with extra stimulation ribs or contours to make it even more exciting for your partner.
+A penis extension is a sleeve which you can wear over your penis to increase the girth and/or length.
+They come in a wide range of different sizes, shapes, colors and contours, so you can experiment with new and exciting ways to stimulate your partner.

 They are also great for erectile dysfunction – if you lose your erection strength during sex, the sleeve will allow you to continue without having to stop to try and get your erection back.

-The great thing is that there’s no faffing around or spending months working on your size – you just slip it on and then surprise your partner with your instant change in size, shape and texture.
+The great thing is that there’s no faffing around or spending months working on your size – you just slip it on and then surprise your partner with your new look and feel.